pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/sales/Retail_Store_Performance_Playbook.md

 # Channel Partner Performance Playbook
-**Gamma Communications - Partner Excellence Guide**
+**Snowmobile Telco - Partner Excellence Guide**

 ## Executive Summary

-This playbook provides performance benchmarks, best practices, and improvement strategies for Gamma channel partners.
+This playbook provides performance benchmarks, best practices, and improvement strategies for Snowmobile Telco channel partners.
 Based on analysis of our top 100 partners, this guide outlines the characteristics of high-performing partners and pathways to excellence.

 ---